Marie Dressler – Biography

 Her banishment lasted 10 years.
 She did not work again until 1927 when Canadian-born director Allan Dwan brought her back from near obscurity.
 Dwan was working for the Fox Film Corporation and thought he would ask if she would like a small part in his next film, The Joy Girl.
 She jumped at the chance because she would be working again.
 But more importantly the barrier against using her had been broken.
 Dressler was 58-years-old and some of her best work was still ahead of her.
 In fact, her very next film was one of her best.
 Top screenwriter Frances Marion had written a part just for Dressler in a film that was to be called The Callahans and the Murphys.
 They had met more than 10 years earlier when Marion had been engaged to write the script for Tillie Wakes Up.

-Pictured on the right, actors Frank Currier and Marie Dressler were photographed with George Hill at the MGM studios demonstrating to the young director how the two talented performers used to work together when they recorded routines for release on records, or gramaphones as the note dated April 11, 1927 states.
+Pictured are actors Frank Currier and Marie Dressler with George Hill on the left at the MGM studios demonstrating to the young director how the two talented performers used to work together when they recorded routines for release on records, or gramophones as the April 11, 1927 note attached to the photo states.
 The note ends with the words that the picture was taken “on the occasion of their reunion at the Metro-Goldwyn-Mayer studio, where Miss Dressler is to appear in “The Callahans and the Murphys.”

 The Callahans and the Murphys portrayed the trials and tribulations of life in a New York tenement seen through the eyes of two feuding Irish families.
 The critics loved it.
 The July 13, 1927, issue of Variety said, in part: “A medley of hoke and slapstick raised to the level of brilliant character comedy by legitimate acting by Marie Dressler and Polly Moran.”